Abinashmotract/bandhnam-backend/README.md

 ---

 > **Note:** Some routes require authentication and/or specific roles.
-See the `middlewares/authMiddleware.js` for details.
+See the `middlewares/authMiddleware.js` for details. # bandhnam-backend